kvertacnik/Practical_Bioinformatics_Workshop/3_software.md

 3. Save and exit nano `control + x`
 4. Refresh your command line shell by running `source ~/.bash_profile`

-Do not add the program itself to the path, just the directory the contains the program.
+Do not add the program itself to the path, just the directory the contains the program. <br>
+The way $PATH works is that it tells the computer what directories to look in, not where to find specific files.

 ___